New Jersey Cocaine Detox

-Cocaine is an illegal Schedule II controlled substance due largely to its potential for abuse and addiction.
-According to The National Survey on Drug Use and Health, in 2018, almost 212,000 adults age 18-25 were diagnosed with cocaine use disorder within the past year.
-For the ages of 26 and older, about 760,000 were diagnosed with cocaine use disorder.
+Cocaine is a Schedule II controlled substance due to its potential for abuse and addiction.
+According to The National Survey on Drug Use and Health, in 2018 almost 212,000 adults aged 18 to 25 were diagnosed with cocaine use disorder within the past year.
+For those aged 26 and older, about 760,000 were diagnosed with cocaine use disorder.

 The good news is that there are professional treatment options for cocaine addiction that can help people recover.
-Using support, structure, and clinical care, the professional team at SOBA can get to the heart of addiction and help people heal on all levels.
-If you or a loved one is struggling with an addiction to cocaine, know that you do not have to walk that path alone.
+With compassionate support, structure, and clinical care, the professional team at SOBA New Jersey can help patients heal their addiction and any underlying issues contributing to their drug use.

-Those that smoke it feel the effects almost immediately, but the high only lasts for about 5 to 10 minutes.
-While cocaine users that snort it usually feel the effects within a few minutes, with the high lasting about 15 to 30 minutes.
-Those that inject it feel effects usually within about 15 to 30 minutes, with the high lasting about the same time.
+A cocaine high is relatively short-lived.
+Those who smoke it feel the effects almost immediately, but the high only lasts for about 5 to 10 minutes.
+Cocaine users who snort it usually feel the effects within a few minutes, with the high lasting about 15 to 30 minutes.
+Those who inject it feel effects usually within about 15 to 30 minutes, with the high lasting about the same time.

 When someone stops using, cocaine withdrawal symptoms can set in quickly.
 Those that have been using cocaine for long periods of time or have taken strong doses may experience harsher symptoms during detox.

-The specific withdrawal symptoms experienced will depend on various factors, such as:
+Your withdrawal symptoms will depend on various factors, such as:

 Typical cocaine withdrawal symptoms include: